Venise

 Hotel Galleria Budget

-Ten old-style rooms in a palazzetto at the foot of the Accademia bridge, some opening straight onto the Grand Canal.
+Nine old-school rooms in a small palazzetto at the foot of the Academy Bridge, with a few opening directly onto the Grand Canal.

 Check availability